From Consumer to Consumed

 (Note: I’m aware this person could be a bot or a troll, but I think it’s interesting to explore the implications of what it means to take their comment at face value).

 The above tweets are a rather striking example of how technology has taken us from the 20th century Consumer into the 21st century’s Consumed.
 We are not just customers ‘choosing’ to buy products anymore.
-Now, everything about YOU – your feelings, opinions, politics, gender, pronouns, favourite films, what you eat, where you holiday, who you fuck – exists entirely to be consumed by others online, as much as surveilled by creepy tech organisations who process everything you post and feed back to you in the form of adverts telling you what shit to buy; or silo you into echo chambers full of those who similarly believe their thoughts to be both original and righteous to the point that one’s head explodes should one come up against anyone holding a contrary view.
-It embodies the Consumer-Consumed Cycle and leaves me with little hope for the human race.
+Now, everything about YOU – your feelings, opinions, politics, gender, pronouns, favourite films, what you eat, where you holiday, who you fuck – exists entirely to be consumed by others online, as much as surveilled by creepy tech organisations who process everything you post and feed back to you in the form of adverts telling you what shit to buy; then silo you into echo chambers saturated with algorithmically vetted thoughts to the point one’s head explodes should one come up against anyone holding a contrary view.
+It embodies the Consumer-Consumed cycle and leaves me with little hope for the human race.

 The above image is a clear example of the culmination of the neoliberal dream, i.e., it’s not just feelings and opinions being wilfully consumed, this person appears to celebrate their own body being consumed in exchange for money and to sincerely believe that this represents a ‘choice,’ which liberates them.
 They show no inclination towards reflection or willingness to question their situation whatsoever.
 To me, it really is a striking example of the evolution of the human experience from Consumer to Consumed: total acquiescence – and to be celebrated!